StackStorm/st2-packages/README.md

 This whole process of continuous integration bases on docker to provide an easy an configurable way to build, install and test Stackstorm OS packages.

 Stackstorm OS packages include a complete pre-built and independent python virtual environments containing a single st2 component.
-This is that what makes such independent and it can be easily installed/removed or upgraded separately from other stackstorm OS packages.
+This is that what makes such package independent and it can be easily installed/removed or upgraded separately from other stackstorm OS packages.

 CI process consist of three phases: